scriptnull/docsv2/sources/pipelines/resources/overview.md

 Since pipelines are all about dependencies and deployable units are flowing through these pipelines at all times, deleting a resource can significantly alter or irreversibly change the pipeline in unexpected ways.
 To avoid accidental deletion of resource(s) in ymls, we have made deletion of resources a 2 step process.

 First, you need to soft-delete a resource by removing it from your `shippable.resources.yml` file.
 This removes it from the pipeline, but does not remove it from the database.
-You can see a list of soft-deleted resources at the bottom of the `Resources` tab.
+You can see a list of soft-deleted resources at the bottom of the Single Pane of Glass.
 If soft-deleted resources are added back to the resources yml, the system will undelete them and you will retain version history for the undeleted resource.

 To completely remove a resource from the system, you need to hard delete it through the UI.
 To do this:

 * Go to your Subscription page and click on the `Pipelines` tab
-* Click on the `Resources` pill
+* Select "Soft Deleted Resources" from the arrow dropdown in the upper right.
+This will display soft-deleted resources at the bottom of the SPOG view.
-* You will find a list of soft deleted resources at the bottom of the page.
-To hard delete, just click the 	`Delete` button for the resource you want to delete
+* Right-click on the resource, and click `remove`.
+This will permanently delete the resource from the Shippable database.
+This action cannot be undone.

 A resource must be soft deleted before it can be hard deleted.

 ---
 ## Viewing resources
-You can view resources and version histories of resources by going to the Pipelines tab for your subscription and clicking on the `Resources` pill.
+You can view version histories of resources by left-clicking on that resource in the Single Pane of Glass.

 ---
 <a name="integration"></a>